The Big Sleep (1978 film): Production

 The film was originally developed for United Artists, for when that studio bought the Warner Bros. library, they obtained the remake rights.
 It went to The Rank Organisation before eventually finding finance via Lew Grade.
-Michael Winner said that an American was meant to adapt it, but he did not agree with changing the locale to Britain, so Winner did it first.
+Michael Winner said that an American was meant to adapt it but he did not agree with changing the locale to Britain, so Winner did it first.
 "I've changed the storyline far less than in the Hawks film," said Winner.
 Diana Quick performs the song "Won't Somebody Dance with Me", a ballad composed by Lynsey de Paul.

+According to director Michael Winner, during the big shootout at the end of the film involving Richard Boone and Robert Mitchum, both actors were drunk on the set.
+The resulting filming was marred by random firings of guns and shooting in the wrong direction.
+Winner said it was a miracle that they got enough footage they could use and make it work.

 Critical response

 Roger Ebert of the Chicago Sun-Times gave the film 2.5 stars out of 4, and wrote that "despite all the great costumes and sets and London locations they’re given to work with, the actors don’t seem engaged".
 Janet Maslin of The New York Times described the film as "senselessly gaudy" and "overloaded with big names, and in this case the net effect of an all-star cast is to make an already confusing mystery even harder to follow".
 Gene Siskel of the Chicago Tribune gave the film 1.5 stars out of 4, and wrote, "All of the zigs and zags of the original story are in the remake; what's missing is the enthusiasm.
 Talented actors such as Edward Fox and Oliver Reed sleepwalk through their parts."
 Kevin Thomas of the Los Angeles Times panned the film as "a flat, routine procedural detective mystery utterly devoid of any film noir atmosphere".

 Arthur D. Murphy of Variety wrote, "The production is handsome, but in the updating and relocation a lot has been lost."
 Gary Arnold of The Washington Post wrote, "Everything is out of whack in this transposition of Chandler's material.
 The actors seem to be going through the motions, but they look wrong, sound wrong and inhabit the wrong settings."
 John Pym of The Monthly Film Bulletin wrote that the location and time change had "destroyed the crucial geographical and temporal context of Chandler's novel; almost every aspect of the narrative now seems ludicrously out of place".
 He added that Winner "ploughs step by step through the complicated plot with a curious lack of interest in, among other things, the nature of his hero's character".